 Mission Swasth Kavach spreads awareness against silent killer – Hypertension

-Students trained under Mission Swasth Kavach actively participated in the camp and demonstrated the correct method of Blood Pressure monitoring to senior citizens.
-The students also educated attendees about the harmful effects of hypertension and emphasized the importance of regular BP monitoring, healthy lifestyle habits, and timely medical consultation.
+Students trained under Mission Swasth Kavach actively participated in the camp and demonstrated the correct method of Blood Pressure monitoring to senior citizens of the SCWA.
+They also educated attendees about the harmful effects of hypertension and emphasized the importance of regular BP monitoring, healthy lifestyle habits, and timely medical consultation.